dpranke/pyfloyd/docs/grammar.md

 The host language has the following built-in functions with the given types (using Python's type annotation syntax):

-* `atoi(s:str): int`<br>
-  Returns the numeric (integral) equivalent of the string value where the string is a series of decimal digits (and an optional leading '-').

 * `atof(s:str): float`<br>
-  Returns the numeric equivalent of the string value, where the string matches either a floating-point number or a hexadecimal number.
+  Returns the numeric equivalent of the string value, where the string matches either a floating-point number.

+* `atoi(s:str, base: int): int`<br>
+  Returns the numeric (integral) equivalent of the string value where the string is a series of either decimal or hexadecimal digits (and an optional leading '-' if the string is all decimals).

+* `atou(s:str, base: int): str`<br>
+  Returns the unicode character matching the given string in the given base.

 * `cat(ss:[str]): str`<br>
   Returns the string produced by joining all of the elements of `ss`